apankowski/garcon/docs/facebook/post-extraction-strategy-v2.md

 # Post extraction strategy v2

+This document covers some research around post extraction strategy for pages served by Facebook since mid 2022.

 ## DOM loading

 For some reason regular `curl` doesn't work, i.e. the following returns a login page: